-The costs of audits are allowable when required by and performed in accordance with the Single Audit Act, as implemented by Circular A-133, and the State of Texas Single Audit Circular for state funds.
-Other audit costs are allowable if specifically approved by the awarding or cognizant agency as a direct cost to an award or if included as an indirect cost in an indirect cost rate proposal.
-The cost of agreed-upon procedures engagements to monitor subrecipients who are exempt from OMB Circular A-133 under section __.200(d) are allowable, subject to the conditions listed in A-133 section __.230(b)(2).
-[OMB Circular A-21 (J)(5); OMB Circular A-87 Attachment B, (5); OMB Circular A-122 Attachment B, (4); UGMS Part II Attachment B, (5)]

-*NOTE: UGMS and OMB Circular A-87 also permit such costs if included in a cost allocation plan.
-UGMS also provides that generally, the percentage of costs charged to federal or state awards for a single audit shall not exceed the percentage derived by dividing federal or state funds expended by total funds expended by the grantee or subgrantee (including program matching funds) during the fiscal year.
-The percentage may be exceeded only if appropriate documentation demonstrates higher actual costs.
+For federal awards, a reasonably proportionate share of the costs of audits required by, and performed in accordance with, the Single Audit Act Amendments of 1996, as implemented by requirements of the Uniform Guidance, are allowable.

+For state awards, a reasonably proportionate share of the costs of audits required by, and performed in accordance with, state law and the audit requirements of TxGMS are allowable.

+Refer to the cited references for more information.

+Reference: 2 CFR § 200.425 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.7 Automatic Electronic Data Processing

-The cost of data processing services is allowable (also see Section 8.3.22, Equipment and Other Capital Expenditures, in this manual).
-[UGMS Part II Attachment B, (6); not addressed by OMB Circulars A-21, A-87 or A-122]
+The cost of data processing services is allowable.
+(Also refer to Section 8.3.22, Equipment, Buildings, and Other Capital Expenditures, in this manual).

+Reference: TWC

 8.3.8 Bad Debts

-, including losses (whether actual or estimated) arising from uncollectible accounts and other , and related collection and legal costs are unallowable*.
-[OMB Circular A-21 (J)(6); OMB Circular A-87 Attachment B, (5); OMB Circular A-122 Attachment B, (5); UGMS Part II Attachment B, (7)]
+Bad debts, including losses (whether actual or estimated) arising from uncollectible accounts and other claims, and related collection and legal costs are unallowable.
+Related collections costs, and related legal costs, arising from such debts after they have been determined to be uncollectible are also unallowable.

-*NOTE: UGMS provides that such costs are unallowable unless provided for in federal or state program award regulations.
+For related requirements, also refer to Section 8.3.10a Collection of Improper Payments, in this manual.

+Reference: 2 CFR § 200.426 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.9 Bonding Costs

 Costs of bonding that are required pursuant to the terms of an award are allowable.

-Costs of bonding required by the organization in the general conduct of its operations are allowable to the extent that such bonding is in accordance with sound business practice and the rates and premiums are reasonable under the circumstances.
+Costs of bonding required by the Grantee in the general conduct of its operations are allowable to the extent that such bonding is in accordance with sound business practice and the rates and premiums are reasonable under the circumstances.

-Bonding costs arise when the federal or state government requires assurance against financial loss to itself or others by reason of the act of default of the organization.
-They also arise in instances where the organization requires similar assurance.
-Included are such bonds as bid, performance, payment, advance payment, infringement, and fidelity bonds.
-[OMB Circular A-21 (J)(7); OMB Circular A-87 Attachment B, (6); OMB Circular A-122 Attachment B, (6); UGMS Part II Attachment B, (8)]
+Bonding costs arise when the federal or state government requires assurance against financial loss to itself or others by reason of the act of default of the Grantee.
+They also arise in instances where the Grantee requires similar assurance, including bonds as bid, performance, payment, advance payment, infringement, and fidelity bonds for employees and officials.

+For related requirements, refer to Section 3.1 Bonding Requirements, in this manual.

+Reference: 2 CFR § 200.427; Appendix 7 to TxGMS]

 8.3.10 Budgeting

-UGMS provides that except as associated with the general cost of government, costs incurred for the development, preparation, presentation, and execution of budgets are allowable.
-[UGMS Part II Attachment B, (9) and(24)] [Not addressed by OMB Circulars A-21, A-87 or A-122]
+Except as associated with the general cost of government, costs incurred during the budget period for the development, preparation, presentation, and execution of grant budgets are allowable.

+Refer also to Section 8.3.26 General Costs of Government, in this manual.

+Reference: TWC

+8.3.10a Collection of Improper Payments

+For federal awards, refer to 2 CFR § 200.428 (Uniform Guidance).
+For state awards, refer to Appendix 7 to TxGMS.

 8.3.11 Commencement and Convocation Costs

+For institutions of higher education:

-Costs incurred for commencements and convocations are unallowable, except as provided in OMB Circular A-21, (F)(9).[OMB Circular A-21 (J)(8); not addressed by OMB Circulars A-87 or A-122, or UGMS]
+For federal awards, costs incurred for commencements and convocations are unallowable, except as provided in (B)(9) Student Administration and Services, in Appendix III to 2 CFR Part 200 (Uniform Guidance), as activity costs.

+For state awards, costs incurred for commencements and convocations are unallowable unless they serve a proper public purpose and are authorized by the state awarding agency.

+Reference: 2 CFR § 200.429 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.12 Communication Costs